JonathanBallard/X4_RKI-ShipSpecialization/README.md

 This mod should not have any compatability problems.
 It is intended to be used with VRO based on the balancing.
 If will edit ships from ATFUSC Ship Pack, Ship Variation Extender (SVE), and Bayamon Miner, if you have them installed.
 _ShipSpecialization will automatically load itself after the mods in the recommended list (if you have them installed) to ensure that the edits are properly applied: VRO, ATFUSC Shippack, Ship Variation Extender (SVE), Bayamon Miner_

 <div style="width: 80%; color: white; background-color: #4a0707; font-weight: bold; padding: 12px 12px; margin: 30px,0px,5px,0px;"><font size="5">Compatability (MOD CREATORS):  </font></div>

 The mod should not cause any problems for any other mod.
 All changes are made through DIFF Patches.
 The only changes made were modifying existing values, except in the case of ship class.
 Ship class was defined in libraries/defaults.xml, some examples of Vanilla ship classes are ship_s, ship_m, ship_l, pretty straightforward right?
 Well the default radar range was based on these ship classes, formerly only based on ship size.
 To make it easier to manage radar ranges in future (so I wouldn't have to edit each ship's macro.xml file separately), and to ensure that I would only increase the radar range of the ships I wanted to (and avoid the performance hit that comes with too many ships with high radar range), I created 3 new classes (ship_scout, ship_vedette, and ship_adv_scout).
 These are clones of the ship_s class, except for the radar range attributes (there are 2 radar range attributes for each class - one for default, and one for max).

 <div style="width: 80%; color: white; background-color: #701020; font-weight: bold; padding: 12px 12px; margin: 30px,0px,5px,0px;"><font size="5">Version History:  </font></div>

-> - v0.06 (05/02/22) - Created new ships to fill Vedette and Advanced Scout positions
+> - v0.06 (05/04/22) - First upload to NexusMods | Created new ships to fill Vedette and Advanced Scout positions
 > - v0.05 (04/30/22) - Testing - Manually added Radar values to ships, tested all ships and shiptypes, current issue with Terran scout radars
 > - v0.04 (04/26/22) - Testing - Increased repair laser value, shortened content.xml
 > - v0.03 (04/22/22) - Initial upload to NexusMods
 > - v0.02 (04/14/22) - Re-organized file structure.
 (VRO changes applied to both VRO xml's and Vanilla xml's)
 > - v0.01 (04/08/22) - Initial Commit

 <div style="width: 80%; color: white; background-color: #010735; font-weight: bold; padding: 12px 12px; margin: 30px,0px,5px,0px;"><font size="5">Long Desciption:  </font></div>